alexkharlam/alexkharlam/README.md

 🧾 [Github repository](https://github.com/alexkharlam/sufy)
 🕸️ [Go to actual website](https://sufy.netlify.app/)

 ✅ Notes application, where you can create and delete notes and categories, sort notes by categories.
 Created only with Javascript, Html and Css.
-I used MVC architecure for Javascript code, to conveniently separate modules and control UI.
+I used MVC architecure pattern for Javascript code, to conveniently separate modules and control UI.

 ### Social links
 You can text me, I'm always open to conversation🙂